moby/moby/man/docker-create.1.md

    Default is to create a private IPC namespace (POSIX SysV IPC) for the container
                                'container:<name|id>': reuses another container shared memory, semaphores and message queues 'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

+**--kernel-memory**=""
+   Kernel memory limit (format: `<number>[<unit>]`, where unit = b, k, m or g)

+   Constrains the kernel memory available to a container.
+If a limit of 0 is specified (not using `--kernel-memory`), the container's kernel memory is not limited.
+If you specify a limit, it may be rounded up to a multiple of the operating system's page size and the value can be very large, millions of trillions.

 **-l**, **--label**=[]
    Adds metadata to a container (e.g., --label=com.example.key=value)